emrgnt-cmplxty/fermi/docs/0.old/tutorials/near-indexer.md

 ---
 id: near-indexer
-title: Axion Indexer
+title: Fermi Indexer
-sidebar_label: Axion Indexer
+sidebar_label: Fermi Indexer
 ---

-> The [Axion Indexer Framework](https://github.com/near/nearcore/tree/master/chain/indexer) allows you to run a network node that listens for targeted information on the blockchain.
+> The [Fermi Indexer Framework](https://github.com/near/nearcore/tree/master/chain/indexer) allows you to run a network node that listens for targeted information on the blockchain.
 For more information see [indexer](/docs/concepts/indexer) under our "Concepts" section.

 ---